Background pattern

 • No increased risk of birth defects has been observed in babies exposed to Imuldosa in the womb.
 However, there is limited experience with Imuldosa in pregnant women.
 Therefore, it is preferable to avoid using Imuldosa during pregnancy.

-• If you are a fertile woman, it is recommended that you avoid becoming pregnant and use adequate contraceptive measures while using Imuldosa and for at least 15 weeks after the last treatment with Imuldosa.
+• If you are a woman of childbearing age, you are advised to avoid becoming pregnant and use adequate contraceptive measures while you are using Imuldosa and for at least 15 weeks after the last treatment with Imuldosa.
 Imuldosa may pass through the placenta to the fetus.
-If you received Imuldosa during pregnancy, your baby may be at increased risk of infection.
+If you received Imuldosa during pregnancy, your baby may have a higher risk of getting an infection.

-• It is essential to inform your baby's doctors and other healthcare professionals if you received Imuldosa during pregnancy before your baby receives any vaccine.
+• It is important that you inform your baby's doctors and other healthcare professionals if you received Imuldosa during your pregnancy before your baby receives any vaccination.
 Live vaccines, such as the BCG vaccine (used to prevent tuberculosis), are not recommended for your baby in the first 12 months after birth if you received Imuldosa during pregnancy, unless your baby's doctor recommends otherwise.

 • Ustekinumab may be excreted in breast milk in very small amounts.
-Inform your doctor if you are breastfeeding or plan to do so.
-You and your doctor will decide whether to breastfeed or use Imuldosa.
-Do not do both at the same time.
+Inform your doctor if you are breastfeeding or plan to breastfeed.
+You and your doctor will decide whether you should breastfeed or use Imuldosa.
+Do not do both.

-IMULDOSA contains 0.05 mg of polysorbate 80 in each volume unit, equivalent to 0.04 mg per dose of 90 mg.
+IMULDOSA contains 0.05 mg of polysorbate 80 per unit volume, equivalent to 0.04 mg per 90 mg dose.

 Polysorbates may cause allergic reactions.
 Inform your doctor if you have known allergies.